 - 1. Any member of a board or commission who knowingly violates the Public Records Act may be subject to criminal penalties of a misdemeanor of the first degree (one year in prison or \$1,000 fine, or both).
 Fla.
-Stat. § 119.10(1)(b). - The Public Records Act provides that a fine not exceeding \$500 may be imposed for noncriminal infractions by a public officer.
+Stat. § 119.10(1)(b). - 2.
+The Public Records Act provides that a fine not exceeding \$500 may be imposed for noncriminal infractions by a public officer.
 Fla.
 Stat. § 119.10(1)(a). - 3.
-If a civil action is filed against an agency and the court determines that the agency unlawfully refused to permit a public record to be inspected or copied and the complainant provided written notice identifying the public record request to the agency's custodian of public records at least 5 business days before filing the civil action, the court shall assess and award attorney's fees against the agency responsible.
-If the court determines the complainant request to inspect or copy a public record for an improper purpose, the court may not assess and award the reasonable costs of enforcement, including reasonable attorney fees, to the complainant, and shall assess and award against the complainant and to the agency the reasonable costs, including reasonable attorney fees, incurred by the agency in responding to the civil action.
+If a civil action is filed against an agency and the court determines that the agency unlawfully refused to permit a public record to be inspected or copied, the court shall assess and award attorney's fees against the agency responsible.